How to Find Your IP Address on Windows 11

 Find your IP address using Settings

-Windows 11 makes it easy to find your connection details.
-Press the Windows key + I on your keyboard or go to Start %%LNK0%% and select Settings.
+Windows 11 makes it easy to find your connection details in one place.
+You can open your settings by pressing the Windows key + I on your keyboard or by going to Start %📂%LNK0%% and selecting Settings.

-Inside the Settings menu, click on Network & internet.
-Next, select either Wi-Fi or Ethernet, depending on how your computer connects to the internet.
+Once inside Settings, click on Network & internet.
+From there, select either Wi-Fi or Ethernet depending on how you are connected to the internet.

-Click on the name of the connection you are currently using.
-Scroll down the page to find your IP address information.
+Click on the connection you are currently using.
+Scroll down to see your IP address information.
 You will see both IPv4 and IPv6 numbers.
 For most tasks, you only need the IPv4 address.

 View advanced network details

-If you need more technical information, go to Network & internet and click on Advanced network settings.
+If you need more technical information about your connection, go to Network & internet and click on Advanced network settings.

 Next, click on Hardware and connection properties.

-Select your network adapter from the list to see a full list of your connection details.
+Select your network adapter from the list to see a full list of your connection details, including your subnet mask, default gateway, and DNS server settings.

 Find your IP address using the Command Prompt